 The Culture, Art and Technology program is part of Academic Programs.
-CAT is a three-quarter course sequence required for all first-year students.
-CAT is both a freshman writing program and an interdisciplinary core sequence which explores how aspects of human culture shape and mediate our interactions with our environment and with each other.
-Entering students will sign up for CAT 1, 2, and 3 in the Fall, Winter, and Spring quarters (respectively) of their first year.
+CAT is a three-quarter, three course sequence required for all first-year students.
+CAT is both a freshman writing program and an interdisciplinary core sequence which explores how aspects of human culture shape and mediate our interactions with our environment and with eachother.
+Entering students will enroll in CAT 1, 2, and 3 in the Fall, Winter, and Spring quarters (respectively) of their first year.